 You can chose between using a combination of pumice and peat, or just akadama soil.
 It won’t make a difference in terms of growth of the moss and mushrooms, but if you’re also planting a small fern, then using pumice as the bottom layer, followed by peat, and akadama at the top is ideal.

-If you’re just using moss, and mushrooms, then you could use Akadama soil entirely.
+If you’re just using moss, and mushrooms, then you could use akadama soil entirely.

 The major part of building a mushroom terrarium is planting the mushrooms.
 Mushrooms are the fruit of the fungi.
 So what you’ll be planting is mycelium which is the vegetative part of the fungus.
 Ready to plant mycelium can be easily obtained via a grow kit